marcfbe/chrome-no-nonsense-notes/README.md

 ## Features

 - Show any SAP Note or KBA in 2 seconds, max
+- Caching of SAP Notes to make it even faster
+- Offline mode (if cached beforehand)
 - Smart language switcher keeps setting also when navigating to other SAP Notes
 - Autolink other SAP Notes to NNN including old Support Portal and Launchpad links
 - Change plain text URLs to clickable links